NickChanyq/gitlearn/README.md

 　　Learning git
       add a new branch -dev
-add a  new branch -feature1
+add a  new branch -feature1   hallo